Wards D to F

 Location: Second floor, Cheyne Wing, King’s College Hospital, Denmark Hill, London, SE5 9RS

-It is named after Derek Mitchell, whose wife, Isobel, had chronic (long-term) myeloid leukaemia and was treated at King’s.
-Derek set up a charity called the Elimination of Leukaemia Fund (ELF), and when he died, the charity donated money to King’s to set up the specialist unit in his honour.
+It is named after Derek Mitchell, whose wife, Isobel, had myeloid leukaemia and was treated at King’s.
+Derek set up a charity called the Elimination of Leukaemia Fund (ELF).
+When he died, the charity donated money to King’s to set up the specialist unit in his honour.

 Donne Ward